Search Engine Optimization (SEO) Updates

 August 01, 2018 | Medic Core Update

 This new Google update peaked at the beginning of August and was named after its effect on a large number of health-related websites.
-Usually core updates have an impact on many different types of sites from various industries, but, according to Search Engine Roundtable, approximately 42% of the websites that experienced negative consequences from Google’s Medic update were in the medical, health, fitness or healthy lifestyle industry.
-This update, along with the tighter restrictions on health and addiction services in SEM, have hurt a lot of health-related businesses in 2018.
+Usually, core updates have an impact on many different types of sites from various industries, but, according to Search Engine Roundtable, approximately 42% of the websites that experienced negative consequences from Google’s Medic update were in the medical, health, fitness or healthy lifestyle industry.
+This update, along with the tighter restrictions on health and addiction services in SEM, has hurt a lot of health-related businesses in 2018.

 July 24, 2018 | Chrome Security Warnings